josephtule/reaction-wheel-pendulum/README.md

 - The reaction wheel will be modeled as a cylindrical tube with a uniform mass.

 ### Reference Frames
 The first step is to draw the reference frames that will be used throughout the process.
-The first coordinate frame will be the "intertial" frame fixed at the origin the the $\hat{i}$ direction point to the right (horizontally) with the $\hat{j}$ direction pointing up 90 degrees from the horizontal plane, the third axis will the $\hat{k} = \hat{i} \times \hat{j}$ using the right hand rule to get a vector that is perpendicular to the first two vectors.
+The first coordinate frame will be the "intertial" frame fixed at the origin the the $\hat{i}$ direction point to the right (horizontally) with the $\hat{j}$ direction pointing up 90 degrees from the horizontal plane, the third axis will be $\hat{k} = \hat{i} \times \hat{j}$ using the right hand rule to get a vector that is perpendicular to the first two vectors.

 The second set of of vectors that will be used will be defined as $\hat{b}_1$ pointing in the direction of pendulum arm, $\hat{b}_2$ 90 degrees rotated counter-clockwise in the plane of the pendulum, and $\hat{b}_3 = \hat{b}_1 \times \hat{b}_2$.